Snowmobile license plates

 Are Snopasses mandatory?

-If you wish to travel on designated Snoman trails in Manitoba, you must by law have a valid Snopass and a valid Off-Road Vehicle plate on your snowmobile.
-Natural Resource Officers and the RCMP patrol the trails regularly.
-A snowmobiler found to be on a designated trail without a valid Snopass will be fined over $480.00.
+If you wish to travel on designated Snoman trails in Manitoba, you are required by law to have a valid orange Snopass plate affixed to your snowmobile.
+Conservation Officers and the RCMP patrol the trails regularly, and a snowmobiler found to be on a designated trail without a valid Snopass will be fined over $480.00.